 Many in the queer community (as with most) don’t talk about our financial situations until they’re dire.
 But, false appearances won’t make the pain go away, and we can’t afford to be distracted by financial insecurity or debt.
 These limit the support we can give to organizations fighting for our rights.
 They limit our autonomy and time we can volunteer and give back.
 They limit our contribution to the broader society.

 To be sure, the means to address these concerns aren’t unique to queer people.
 It’s our risks and concerns that are unique.
 Now that the two of us have paid off our debt, we’re using our personal and professional experiences with money to help our community address these unique concerns.
-Our partnership with Forbes brings a louder voice to the immediate and long-term financial nuances of the queer community.

 Because the Equality Act is still working its way through Congress, most states don’t have protections for queer people in institutions such as nursing homes.
 Therefore, we can still be separated from our spouses or forced back into the closet when we go into assisted living.